 While the study with detailed results is only available to participants, below is a high-level summary to give you a sense of the valuable analysis that we can provide.
 If you would like to become a participant in this ongoing study and fully unlock the insights and data aggregated by Oliver Wyman actuaries, please fill out this form.

-- Reported claim counts were down significantly since the start of COVID with the exception of December 2020 and January 2021 (which were up due to a spike in COVID claims in those months).The downturn was observed across all industries, even those including businesses deemed “essential.”
+- Reported claim counts were down significantly since the start of COVID with the exception of 2020 Q4 and 2021 Q1 (which were up due to a spike in COVID claims in those months).The downturn was observed across all industries, even those including businesses deemed “essential.”
 The stand-out points are these:

-- Reported counts reached their most significant YoY decrease in the 2020 Q2 and in total are down 6.1% YoY through January 2021.
+- Reported counts reached their most significant YoY decrease in the 2020 Q2 and were down 6% in total for 2020.
+Reported counts were down 1% YTD through April for 2021 vs down 10% YTD through April of 2020.
 Note that due to the presence of a number of large healthcare providers in our database, the appearance of the December 2020 and January 2021 reported claim spike is exacerbated.
 Without the large healthcare industry spike which, in turn, was largely due to COVID claims, reported claim counts would be down to a greater degree.

-- Closed claim counts were up YoY in 2020 Q2 but have been down or remained flat since then with a large drop in January 2021 of 21%.
+- Closed claim counts were up YoY in 2020 Q1 but have been down or remained flat since then with a large drop in April 2021 of 11%.
 Claims closure rates have been down since the start of COVID.

-- COVID-19 infection claims as a proportion of total reported claims reached a new peak of 32% of all reported claims in January 2021, preceded by another spike in December 2020.
+- COVID-19 infection claims as a proportion of total reported claims reached a new peak of 36% of all reported claims in January 2021, preceded by another spike in December 2020 or 31%.
 This corresponds with the population-wide increase in COVID infections in December 2020 and January 2021.
-The proportion of COVID claims relative to total WC claims YTD is 15%.
-COVID claims as a proportion of total reported claims is highest in states with presumption laws/rules that cover all employees and, notably, 55% of reported claims in January 2021 in these states were COVID claims.
-Interestingly, COVID claims as a proportion of total reported claims in states with presumption laws covering first responder or extended contact exposure employees spiked in April at 45% but then has remained quite low since.
+Following the December 2020-January 2021 claims surge, the proportion of COVID claims dipped back down to 12%, 6%, and 4% in February-April 2021 respectively.
+From the start of COVID through April 2021, the proportion of COVID claims relative to total WC claims in total is 14%.
+COVID claims as a proportion of total reported claims is highest in states with presumption laws/rules that cover all employees and, notably, 57% of reported claims in January 2021 in these states were COVID infection claims.
+Interestingly, COVID claims as a proportion of total reported claims in states with presumption laws covering first responder or extended contact exposure employees spiked in April 2020 at 48% but then has remained quite low since.

 - Newly in this report we display the age of COVID claims in months by severity bands, which shows clearly that the more severe COVID claims are staying open for longer